working-group-two/engineering-blog/pages/blog/_posts/2020-10-01-what-is-short-messages.md

 *SMS*.
 The drawback is that you will have a smaller subset of characters to use, only the most common is supported.
-If you include any non-*GSM7* characters in your *SMS* then the *SMS* will automatically be converted to use *USC-2* instead. *USC-2* uses 2-bytes, or 16 bits, instead of *GSM7*s 7 bits.
-That leaves you with 70 characters per *SMS*. *USC-2* is similar for the basic multilingual plane to *UTF-16*.
+If you include any non-*GSM7* characters in your *SMS* then the *SMS* will automatically be converted to use either *USC-2* or *GSM7* with a different charset instead. *USC-2* uses 2 bytes, or 16 bits, instead of *GSM7*s 7 bits.
+That leaves you with 70 characters per *SMS*. *USC-2* is similar for the basic multilingual plane (*BMP*) to *UTF-16*.
 In fact *UTF-16* is an extension of *UCS-2*.
-The main difference is that *USC-2* is fixed width, while *UTF-16* is variable width of one or two 16-bits code points.
+The main difference is that *USC-2* is fixed width and does not allow for the extended characters in the private use area of *BMP*. *UTF-16* is variable width of one or two 16-bits code points, and does allow the extended characters.
+For extended characters to work (for instance "praying/folded hands" &#x1F64F;), phones might try to fake *UTF-16* by using two *USC-2* characters.

 Most phones will however see *USC-2* text and think it is *UTF-16* and thus decode it wrongly.
+If *GSM7* have a modified charset (i.e. not the default *BMP*) then there will be a header in front that specifies that.
+That header will take up 7 bytes after packing (in other words 8 characters), making the maximum length of the *SMS* 152 characters.

 <div class="left-right-row">
     <img class="image" src="/img/blog/sms/67_chars.png" alt="Characters left: 45/67 (3)" />
     <div class="text">
         Using emojis will convert the encoding to USC-2.
-(3 characters less than I wrote ^.
-It is probably because of headers telling the phone which encoding it is.
+Note the missing 3 characters and that there are multiple SMSes.
+When multiple messages are sent, the phone needs some way of telling how to reassemble the messages.
+The headers take up 6 bytes per message for this purpose.
     </div>
 </div>